Announcing wcurl: a curl wrapper to download files

 wcurl example.com/filename.txt

-If you ever need to set a custom flag, you can make use of the -o/--opts wcurl option, anything set there will be passed to the curl invocation.
+If you ever need to set a custom flag, you can make use of the --curl-options wcurl option, anything set there will be passed to the curl invocation.
 Just beware that if you need to set any custom flags, it's likely you will be better served by calling curl directly.
-The -o/--opts options are there to allow for some flexibility in unforeseen circumstances.
+The --curl-options option is there to allow for some flexibility in unforeseen circumstances.

 The need for wcurl